fhansell98/fhansell98.github.io/index.md

-## A deep dive into the best performing players and key statistics from the first season of the Geoguessr battles held in Trötter, KTH (Sweden)
+## A deep dive into the best performing players and key statistics from the Geoguessr battles held in Trötter, KTH (Sweden)

 Welcome to the